BinduLogic/bindusms-woocommerce-plugin/readme.txt

 == Description ==

-BinduSms lets you notify your customers about their WooCommerce order updates via SMS.
+BinduSMS notifies your Bangladeshi customers about their WooCommerce order updates via SMS.

 = Main features =
+* Send Notification SMS when an order is placed.
-* Automatically send SMS upon order status change
+* Send notification SMS when the status of an order is changed.
-* Custom message for every order status
-* Custom message for custom order status
+* SMS templating for custom SMS for each order Status.
+* Send SMS from Custom Sender ID (Additional Sign up required)

 == Installation ==